Batyoaron/pixelplanet_timelapse_maker/README.md

 [1]: Make preset     <-- Creates a preset, give them the start and an end cordinates, it will save it for later.

-[2]: Load preset     <-- Loads a preset that you made later, you just need to give him start date and end date.
+[2]: Load preset     <-- Loads a preset that you made earlier, you just need to give him start date and end date.

-[3]: Delete preset     <-- Deletes a preset that you made later.
+[3]: Delete preset     <-- Deletes a preset that you made earlier.
 ```

 <br>